I received my C1 certificate by the DAAD. That’s easier than thought in Germany…

 Last semester I founded the AG Open Source at our university.
 We are organizing workshops and hackathons in cooperation with open source projects/ companies.
 Our students should learn more about open source development and how to contribute.
 The difference to the Friedrich-Alexander-University and their professorship in open source development is that we want to learn the real practice by professionals.

-I am the lead of the AG Open Source.
+I am the Lead of the AG Open Source.
 I am educating other students in the student council for different positions in the AG.
 We need an additional lead.
 So I have one student as a Junior Lead who is being taught in organization, email writing and publishing by me.
 Two other students want to become Linux Trainers.
-They all have to know all about the cooperation with other AGs in the student council and their processes, too.
+They have to know all about the cooperation with other AGs in the student council and their processes, too.

 Last semester I was the Linux Trainer in all Linux workshops.
-One (advanced) student supported me with running through the lines and looking to different students.
+One (advanced) student supported me with running through the lines and looking for different students.
 Other students in my semester are interested for this job this semester, too.
 Last week we received the request for a Linux course for advanced Linux users parallel to the Linux course for beginners.
 So I am teaching one student to pick up my course for beginners.
 Next semester we’ll use 2 rooms for this event.
 I’m planning the course for Advanced Linux Users.

 Since this week we are responsible for a new task at our university: Linux